Burnett School of Medicine

-The Burnett School of Medicine (formerly TCU and UNTHSC School of Medicine) is the graduate medical school of Texas Christian University (TCU) located in Fort Worth, Texas.
+The Anne Burnett Marion School of Medicine at Texas Christian University, or Burnett School of Medicine at TCU for short (formerly TCU and UNTHSC School of Medicine), is the graduate medical school of Texas Christian University (TCU) located in Fort Worth, Texas.
 The school welcomed its first class of 60 students in July 2019.

 History

 In July 2015, TCU and the University of North Texas Health Science Center at Fort Worth (UNTHSC) announced their plans to jointly open an allopathic medical school in Fort Worth.
 The school received preliminary accreditation from the Liaison Committee on Medical Education in October 2018 and welcomed its first class of 60 students in July 2019.
-TCU maintained accredited as the degree-granting institution, with faculty and staff employed by the university, while under joint operation and governance with UNTHSC on the university's campus.
-For the 2020-2021 application cycle there were 8,190 applications for 60 seats.
+TCU maintained accreditation as the degree-granting institution, with faculty and staff employed by the university, while under joint operation and governance with UNTHSC on the university's campus.
+For the 2020–2021 application cycle there were 8,190 applications for 60 seats.

 On January 12, 2022, TCU and UNTHSC announced the end of their joint partnership, with TCU solely responsible for the operation and governance of the renamed TCU School of Medicine.
 UNTHSC will continue to operate the separate Texas College of Osteopathic Medicine on their Fort Worth campus.

+On July 22, 2022, Texas Christian University announced that the TCU School of Medicine be named the Anne Burnett Marion School of Medicine in honor of the late Anne Burnett Marion’s lifetime of friendship and support and her extraordinary generosity to the TCU School of Medicine.
+The estate of the late Anne Burnett Marion and The Burnett Foundation, a charitable foundation based in Fort Worth, have made a second $25 million gift to The Anne W. Marion Endowment in support of the TCU School of Medicine operations in perpetuity.